spagnuolocarmine/FLY-language/README.md

 # The FLY programming Language

-FLY is an open source Domain Specific Language for scientific computing on the cloud.
+FLY is an open source Domain Specific Language for scientific computing on the cloud exploiting FaaS.

 ## General Information

 FLY is written using Xtext a framework for development of programming languages and domain-specific languages.
-WIND code is transformed in pure Java code that you can run on a Java Virtual Machine.
+FLY code is transformed in pure Java code that you can run on a Java Virtual Machine.

 ## Getting Started